mdsol-share/crichton/doc/data_and_transition_descriptors.md

 	- `external` - Retrieves values from an external source.
 	- `target` - Specifies the name of the attribute inside the element that the value will be taken from.
 	- `prompt` - Specifies the attribute of the text of the item will be taken from are used to specify the fields that are to be used to assemble the list or hash.
 In case of a list, the target and prompt are identical.
+See the [Code Examples](#specifying-select-lists).
 - `field_type` - Defines the type of field for the form.
 Most of the valid input types were borrowed from the [HTML5 specification](http://www.w3.org/html/wg/drafts/html/master/forms.html#the-input-element).
 - `validators` - OPTIONAL.
 Hash of validator objects associated with a field.